kailash-manasarovar/statement/docs/timeline/2024/august.md

 - One wonders, if an absolutely certainty of my demise made my colleagues feel they could safely make references to what they knew was happening to me at the hands of a criminal gang.
 - I have to thank Gabriel for using this term so egregiously; because it was the first thing I remembered after realizing there were at least four distinct trumpet teachers at the conservatory (and/or in my apartment).
 - Who told everyone I'd never have the time to remember what was staring at me in the face?
-- And why was everyone OK with that?
+- And why was everyone OK with what was happening to me?

 ### Reprimanding me

-- Soon after, in a one-to-one, Gabriel tells me I'm being watched carefully by Jonathan in HR and the business in general for taking too much holiday.
+- Soon after, in a one-to-one, Gabriel tells me I'm being watched carefully by Jonathan Tamblyn in HR, and the business in general, for taking too much holiday.
 - Was Jonathan aware of what was going on too?
-- You can't imagine the intensity of the persecution I was feeling at work alongside constant terror from carefree criminal porn-gangs who had a very sinister end goal for me.
-- It was overwhelming and I'm surprised I'm here, sane, and able to tell my story.
-- I pray some good comes from my experiences and that perhaps women and girls might be able to study engineering and work in tech safely one day soon.